w3c/css-houdini-drafts/css-animationworklet/principles.md

 The two main methods for creating animations on the web fall short in at least one of these aspects:

 - CSS (Web) Animations: Aimed at supporting stateless declarative time-driven effects.
 The expressiveness is sufficient for common time-based effects.
-The resulting animation can be  smooth if authors limit themselves to cheap-to-update properties<sup>[1](#footnote1)</sup>.
-However, it is awkward to use this model for other inputs beside time.
+The resulting animation can be smooth
+  <sup>[1](#footnote1)</sup>.
+However it's unclear how this model can be scaled to handle the
+  multi-dimensional inputs, conditional values, and statefulness required by the use cases below.
 - requestAnimationFrame: Aimed at creating scripted animation effects.
 It can support rich interaction models but it is difficult to make smooth or responsive.
 This expressiveness of Javascript coupled with access to all input methods, application state and dom makes this API capable of building rich interactive effects.
 However these can only run on main thread alongside all other scripts<sup>[2](#footnote2)</sup> which severely hampers their responsiveness and smoothness.
+Chrome [studies](https://tdresser.github.io/input-latency-deep-reports/) have shown that script is the main culprit to user responsiveness issues.

 Animation Worklet aims to help bridge the gap between these two.

 # Animation Worklet Vision

-[Animation Worklet][specification] objective is to rectify this platform shortcoming by enabling animations that can be:
+[Animation Worklet][specification] aims to rectify this shortcomings by enabling animations that can
+be:

 *   rich (imperative, stateful)
 *   fast-by-default (isolated from main thread)